-A Chemical Plant Exploded From Harvey Flooding In Texas, Here's How It Happened
+How Did Arkema Chemical Plant Explode In Texas Flooding?
+Here's What We Know

 How did the explosion happen?

-The Arkema plant had already expected Thursday's explosion to come before they'd even occured.
+The Arkema plant had already expected Thursday's explosion to come before it even occurred.
 That's because the conditions that caused the explosion were already in place.

-Within its statement, Arkema explained that its plant had taken certain measures to ensure the facility had power throughout, and after, the storm.
-However, the flooding caused by Harvey “overwhelmed” three sources of power at the plant, including two backup sources, the statement explained.
+Within its statement, Arkema explained that its plant had taken certain measures to ensure the facility had power throughout and after the storm.
+However, the flooding caused by Harvey "overwhelmed" three sources of power at the plant, including two backup sources, the statement explained.

-Some of the plant's chemicals require refrigeration, or else they burn.
+Some of the plant's chemicals require refrigeration or else they burn.
 Because power had been lost during the storm, Arkema then anticipated explosions would take place.

 The company's statement read,

-We have been working closely with public officials to manage the implications of this situation, and have communicated with the public the potential for product to explode and cause an intense fire.
-Organic peroxides are extremely flammable and, as agreed with public officials, the best course of action is to let the fire burn itself out.
+In anticipation of the explosions, Harris County officials set up an evacuation zone within a 1.5-mile radius of the plant, the New York Times reports.

-In anticipation of the explosions, the local county set up an evacuation zone within a 1.5-mile radium of the plant, the New York Times reports.
+When the explosions did come, they resulted in 10 police officers having to go to the hospital, which the Harris County Sheriff's Office announced on Twitter.

-When the explosions did come, it resulted in 10 police officers having to go to the hospital, which the Harris County Sheriff's Office announced on Twitter.
+One deputy taken to hospital after inhaling fumes from Archem plant in Crosby.
+9 others drove themselves to hospital as precaution.— HCSOTexas (@HCSOTexas) August 31, 2017

-Hurricane Harvey has been downgraded to a tropical depression since making landfall the gulf coast.
+Hurricane Harvey has been downgraded to a tropical depression since making landfall on the Gulf Coast.

 Still, the explosions at Arkema are just one example of how Harvey continues to cause damage in Texas, even as the storm itself recedes.